NyanMaths/dotfiles/README.md

 ```
 <h2>Rice</h2>

-Please replace eDP-1 with your monitor's name from ```hyprctl monitors``` in ```.config/hypr/hyprpaper.conf```, thanks to a bug of Hyprland which prevents IPC from well-behaving for now.
-<br />You shall run set-wallpaper once in order to get your dynamic rice accordingly.
+<br>You shall run `wallpaper set /path/to/wallpaper.avif_goofy_aah` once in order to get your dynamic rice accordingly as you will get default colours upon first launch.
-<br />Before first launch of this script, your colours will be defaults and there will be no wallpaper.
-Just ```~/.local/bin/set-wallpaper /your/wallpaper/path.png```.
-<br />Yeah, only static images are supported by hyprlock at the moment, so forget about GIF, animated WEBP or AVIF.
+<br>Yeah, only static images are supported by hyprlock at the moment, so forget about GIF, animated WEBP or AVIF.
 Just pray for animated wallpaper support.
-<br />Or pray so that I finally write a stupid shell script to extract the first frame of an animated wallpaper to make hyprlock happy, but I'm too lazy :3.
+<br>Or pray so that I finally write a stupid shell script to extract the first frame of an animated wallpaper to make hyprlock happy, but I'm too lazy :3.

 <h2>Functionalities</h2>

 <h3>ZSH environment</h3>

 As I have to set them outside of Hyprland's config, here they are :
-<br />Edit ```/etc/zsh/zshenv``` :
+<br>Edit ```/etc/zsh/zshenv``` :
 ```
 export XDG_DATA_HOME="$HOME"/.local/share
 export XDG_CONFIG_HOME="$HOME"/.config